Katya Linossi, Co-Founder and CEO

 Atlas is the first intelligent knowledge platform for Microsoft 365.
 Atlas is leading the way when it comes to empower employees to securely use AI in the flow of their work, by dynamically connecting to approved, authoritative collective intelligence.
 Atlas enables organizations to get ahead by removing friction from knowledge creation and finding, as well as establishing authoritative content sources and enriching search experiences.

-With Atlas, you can start taking advantage of the collective intelligence within your organisation by:
+With Atlas, you can start taking advantage of the collective intelligence within your organization by: